Equipment and Process (why it's so important)

 Images are only as good as the weakest link that created them.
 (Unless the photographer got lucky.)
 This includes the quality and consistency of the lighting in addition to the quality of the cameras and lenses.
 It also includes the skills of the photographer: technical knowledge, mastery of lighting, attention to detail, compositional skills, problem-solving abilities, creativity, expertise and artistic ability with Photoshop and other post-production programs; and the interpersonal skills that are so necessary to evoke the desired expressions when people are photographed.

 Extraordinary results require extraordinary efforts

 Additional precautions are made to preserve your images.
-Images are archived to to an external RAID hard drive array for protection against hard drive failure (his clients and his own).
+Images are archived to an external RAID hard drive array for protection against hard drive failure (his clients and his own).
 This copies the images onto two drives.
-In the event that a drive fails, an alarm sounds to indicate that a drive needs to be replaced.
+If a drive fails, an alarm sounds to indicate that a drive needs to be replaced.
 All of the data is still safely preserved on the other drive.
 While Rich can’t guarantee always having an image (because of the possibility of fire, etc.), he has never failed to retrieve an image for a client.